 Compact Discs (CDs) offered better sound quality, plus an added slice of ease and convenience: skippable tracks; shuffle; repeat song and repeat all functions.
 This was a big deal.
 It automated the listening process.
 With cassettes, we had to switch sides halfway through an album, we had to physically fast forward and rewind the cassette’s tape.
 Sony had chipped away some of friction with consuming music, and we loved it; the Discman was a big hit.

 There was another big advantage to CDs: how easy it was to create our own playlists.
 This trend emerged in the cassette era, but recording your favourite songs from the radio to a cassette was considered an art form.
-With CD-RW (rewritable CDs), burning CDs was quick, cheap, and easy, while not compromising any of the sound quality.
+With CD-RW (rewritable CDs), burning CDs was quick, cheap, and easy, and didn’t compromise any of the sound quality.
 Sony had also chipped away at the friction to create our own playlists.

 Physically, the portable Discman wasn’t much different to the Walkman before it.
 Sony had made it easier and more convenient to listen to music, while giving us much better sound.
 But we still had a sizeable physical device to carry around, and one that needed accessories (CDs) to listen to music.

+The physical elements still sucked.
 If we wanted a catalogue of CDs to listen to on a plane journey, we needed to carry them with us.
 They also scratched, skipped, and when damaged were voided useless.
-Music was physically perishable, it had a wear-and-tear value while tied to the physical realm.
+Music was physically perishable, it had a wear-and-tear value while tied it to the physical realm.